Jrogbaaa/Number-3/README.md

 - **Lead Source Quality**: Higher scores for referrals, partners, and industry events
 - **Sales Pipeline Status**: Higher scores for leads further along in the pipeline

-The dashboard automatically sorts leads by their Chrome Industries relevance score.
+The dashboard automatically sorts leads by their PROPS relevance score.

 ## Outreach Calendar